Purnaiah: Death

 After his retirement in 1811, Purnaiah settled at his residence (formerly known as Lord Harris's House and the Doctor's Bungalow, located near Scott’s Bungalow and Garrison Cemetery) in Srirangapatna.
 A tablet on the wall of this house records the connection of Harris and Puraniah to this house.
 A year later, he died in the residence on 27 March 1812.

 Legacy

+The reverse is notable for featuring inscriptions in both Kannada and Persian, as well as the coin's denomination in English using Roman numerals (XV Cash).

 In 2013, a museum to map Purnaiah's achievements was opened at his former residence in Yelandur by the Department of Archaeology, Museums and Heritage.